 — Alec Berkley, Channel Sales Executive, Silk Software

-Adobe Experience Manager (AEM) brings together a content management system (CMS) and digital asset management (DAM) in a single place.
+Adobe Experience Manager (AEM) brings together a CMS and digital asset management (DAM) in a single place.
 It’s a comprehensive solution for building websites, mobile apps, and forms, directly alongside marketing content and assets.
 It has native connections to Adobe Creative Cloud, making it easier to get content to market faster and create the personalized experiences.

-Adobe Experience Manger features a CMS, DAM (digital asset management, digital enrollment and forms, and managed services.
+AEM features a CMS, DAM, digital enrollment and forms, and managed services.
 Together they offer a number of benefits.

-BigCommerce for Adobe Experience Manager is a full-featured headless commerce integration built by TA Digital specifically for the digital experience platform (DXP).
+BigCommerce for Adobe Experience Manager (BC4AEM) is a full-featured headless commerce integration built by TA Digital, specifically for the DXP.
 It can enable brands to do all of the following: